visualizedata/data-structures/README.md

 * [Express](http://expressjs.com/)
 * [Handlebars](http://handlebarsjs.com/)

-### November 20 (Week 12)
+### November 18 (Week 12)

 Discussion: Reliability.
 Lab.

-Klepmann reading led by: John, Luella, Lulu, Misha, Robin, and Yiran
+**Weekly Assignment 12, due Tuesday 12/1 at 6:00pm:**
+You will create endpoints to connect your data to the design of your front-end interface.

 **Coding demo**: making a map in [mapbox](https://www.mapbox.com/)